mic-code/Vulkan-Renderer-Template/README.md

 # CodeVk_Renderer

-This project is a **Vulkan Renderer** with a **RenderGraph** architecture that provides a base interface for rapid prototyping of graphics applications.
+This project is a minimal **Vulkan Renderer** with a **RenderGraph** architecture that provides a base interface for rapid prototyping of graphics applications.

 The goal of this engine is to simplify and accelerate the development process by offering an easy-to-use framework, while still leveraging the full power of Vulkan's explicit API.

 ### Features
 - RenderGraph-based architecture for flexible rendering pipeline setups (Working but not optimal)
 - Modular Vulkan interface designed for rapid prototyping.
+- GLTF loader
+- Simple First Person Camera
-- Base renderer example
+- Forward renderer example
-- Compute renderer example (TO-DO)
+- Compute renderer example
 - Imgui integration

 ### Current Status